 Discover Educational Opportunities

-The NMLRA offer opportunities to learn new crafts and skills during classes held at the NMLRA Education Building.
+The NMLRA offers opportunities to learn new crafts and skills during classes held at the NMLRA Education Building.
 Classes are offered at various times throughout the year and during the national shoots in June and September.
 Recently we have offered learning opportunities for engraving, leather bag making, scrismshandering, soap making, finger weaving, porcupine quill embroidery, and gourd painting.
 We also hold concealed carry and hunter education classes.
 Please visit our website for dates and times at www.nmlra.org or call the office at 812-667-5131

-During the two major events shooters from around the world compete for national record scores.
+During the two major events, shooters from around the world compete for national record scores.
 There are competitions for muzzleloading rifle, pistol, shotgun, musket, bench, and slug guns, as well as tomahawk knife throwing.
 Spectators are welcome – better yet, become a member and participate. all levels of skill are welcome. you’ll find most competitors are eager to share information – you may even find a few new friends.

 Discover Yesteryear’s Craftsmanship